 In the extras section of the ‘Edge: Decade of Decadence’ DVD, the rare footage of Edge’s first championship win was shown.
 Edge provides commentary alongside Matt Striker for the match.

-Before the match aired on the DVD, Edge provided an introduction, having this to say prior to the match.
+Before the match aired on the DVD, Edge provided an introduction.
+He had this to say before the match:

-"My first ever championship win here in the WWE was against Jeff Jarrett.
-It was at the SkyDome in Toronto, my hometown, in front of my family and my friends.
-It really was unexpected and one of the first moments where I got goosebumps inside of the ring doing what we do and it’s a moment I’ll never forget.”
+"My first-ever championship win here in the WWE was against Jeff Jarrett.
+It was at the SkyDome in Toronto, my hometown, in front of my family and friends.
+It really was unexpected and one of the first moments where I got goosebumps inside of the ring doing what we do, and it’s a moment I’ll never forget.

 Edge jokes, "There were 25,000 people there, 24,532 were friends and family."